 Pierre Chavez (Assistant Coordinator)

 Each year we offer a number of programs for parents to engage our mission of faith and service.
-You can find a full listing of those programs in the Ignatian Ministries of the Prep website.
-If an in-person event is not possible we will do our best to hold each event virtually.
-Below are two programs that will be available as the year begins.
+You can find a full listing of those programs in the Ignatian Ministries section of the Prep website.